Robpol86/robpol86.com/docs/posts/2022/2022-12-23-nighthawk-m1.md

     * Telnet to the hotspot using port **5510** (e.g. `telnet 192.168.1.1 5510`)
     * Run the command `AT` (it should reply with "OK")

-Get the OpenLock challenge key from the hotspot
+Get the OpenLock challenge code from the hotspot
 :   * Run the command: `AT!OPENLOCK?`
     * Copy the code it responded with (e.g. `ABA5463E8FBDA36B`)